ekoeryanto/vuepress-plugin-sitemap/README.md

 ### Vuepress v0.x

-There's no plugin supported with Vuepress v0.x so we need to run it after the build process manually (or with npm `prebuild` script).
+There's no plugin supported with Vuepress v0.x so we need to run it after the build process manually (or with npm `postbuild` script).

 1. Manual